ZeidLab/EzQuery/README.md

 > Well, as [Joydip Kanjilal](https://www.infoworld.com/author/Joydip-Kanjilal/) says,
 > "The Repository pattern implements separation of concerns by abstracting the data persistence logic in your applications".
 His full article is available [here](https://www.infoworld.com/article/3107186/how-to-implement-the-repository-design-pattern-in-c.html#:~:text=The%20Repository%20pattern%20implements%20separation,persistence%20logic%20in%20your%20applications&text=In%20using%20the%20Repository%20design,%2C%20an%20xml%20file%2C%20etc.).

-> In other words,by using repository pattern, you have a single source of truth
+> In other words,by using the repository pattern, you have a single source of truth
-> and by any reason you need to make critical change in your data persistance logic
+> and by any reason you need to make critical changes in your data persistence logic
 > you just need to do it in one place and not all over your code.

 [^ Back To Top][TableOfContents]

 #### Recommended folder structure

-> Now that we know what [repository pattern][UseAsRepository] is and how to create a [table model][TableModel]
+> Now that we know what [the repository pattern][UseAsRepository] is and how to create a [table model][TableModel]
 > , here is how we layout files and folders for `Users` and `Profiles` tables.
 > Don't worry, it is not as complex as it seems to be.
 In fact once you learn
-> the pattern you can create whole database model 10 times faster and more efficient.
+> the pattern you can create the whole database model 10 times faster and more efficiently.

 ```text
 .